Juan-Nathan/btree-advanced-implementation/README.md

 Results are written to a file named `output.txt`.

-Each line corresponds to one command from `commands.txt`.
+Each line contains the output of the corresponding command from `commands.txt`.

 ## Author

 Developed by Juan Nathan.